-This leave is for activities essential to foster caring e.g. training, introductory meetings and promotional events.
+This leave is for activities essential to foster caring e.g. training, introductory meetings, and promotional events.
 The leave allocation is in total and not per child.

-Dear Employee Number: School: CONOCI.
-I wish to inform you that I have been matched with a child for the purpose of adoption and I enclose for your information the Matching Certificate issued by the adoption agency.
-The date the child is due to be placed with me is I intend to take weeks adoption leave, however should I decide to return to work earlier I will write to you again giving you at least 21 days' notice of this and the date I wish to return.
+Dear Employee Number: School: I wish to inform you that I have been matched with a child for the purpose of adoption and I enclose for your information the Matching Certificate issued by the adoption agency.
+The date the child is due to be placed with me is therefore wish to take adoption leave with effect from I intend to take weeks adoption leave, however, should I decide to return to work earlier I will write to you again giving you at least 21 days' notice of this and the date I wish to return.
 Yours sincerely,